 - Replacing situations where frontline personnel need to use multiple systems for a customer inquiry – for instance, one for customer profile, one for order history, another for service requests

-Some classes of jobs will be impacted and maybe we should worry that our educational institutions and current work environments are not adequately preparing us for these future trends, but it is time to focus more on how robotic automation is going to empower a whole new generation of frontline personnel to deliver exceptional customer experiences.
+Some classes of jobs will be impacted and maybe we should worry that our educational institutions and current work environments are not adequately preparing us for these future trends.
+But it’s time to focus more on how robotic automation is going to empower a whole new generation of frontline personnel to deliver exceptional customer experiences.